 Last is the test, though it’s a pretty easy one.

 Here are the links to purchase the documents you need to teach American and British English.
 Let me know what you think!

-You can purchase the PDF with 19 pictures (20 objects) for $1 here.
+You can purchase the picture labeling activity for $1 here.

 You can purchase the PowerPoint for $2 here.

 You can get the spelling sort for free here.